cpwr-devops/DevOps-Examples-Doc/docs/apis/topaz_cli.md

                                            specified to enable Code
                                            Coverage.
-  -certificate,--certificate <arg>         Actual security certificate used for authentication -certificateAlis,--certificateAlias<arg> Unique identifier of certificate in keystore
+  -certificate,--certificate <arg>         Actual security certificate used for authentication -certificateAlias,--certificateAlias<arg> Unique identifier of certificate in keystore

  -ces,--ces-url <arg>                      CES serve URL used for license
                                            check